mkfreeman/react-d3/09-small-multiples-exercise/README.md

   - `radius`: a radius for each point, stored in `this.state.radius`.
   - `color`: the color for each point, stored in `this.state.color`.
   - `data`: the data for the plot, stored in the `.vales` property of your iterant.
-  - `key`: a unique key for the plot, so React can easily _diff_ the DOM
+  - `key`: a unique key for the plot, so React can easily _diff_ the DOM.
+You could use the index of the iterant, or perhaps more appropriately, the `.key` property of your iterant.